lib314a/SWOWZH/README.md

 wordCleaning.m: Problematic cue words and responses are marked or modified according to the dictionaries.
 The dictionaries could be found in the data/dictionaries folder.
-The input of the script, SWOW-ZH<sub>raw.mat</sub>, should be put in the data folder.
+The input of the script, SWOW-ZH_raw.mat, should be put in the data folder.

 participantCleaning.m: Problematic participants are deleted.
 The script could take a day to compare every response with a Chinese wordlist.

 dataFiltering.m: Remain 55 participants for each cue words.
-The output of the script is written to data/SWOW-ZH<sub>R55.mat</sub>.
+The output of the script is written to data/SWOW-ZH_R55.mat.
 The participants were selected to favor participants with less missing responses and Mandarin speakers.
 The preprocessed data could be found in the Small World of Words research page (<https://smallworldofwords.org/project/research/>).

 The conversion from traditional to simplified words were applied using the `ropencc` package:
 ```